 Swimming is a low-impact activity that is typically recommended when a person experiences back pain.
-However swimming, like many other exercises, can have adverse effects when performed with improper form.
+Although swimming for back pain can be a good option, like many other exercises, it can have adverse effects when performed with improper form.
 This includes placing strain on your back.
 Certain swimming strokes, such as the breaststroke, are more likely to cause back pain.

 Back Pain in the Pool